 That’s it.
 We are now done with the connection setup.
 Here are a couple of extras that may be useful to you.

 Still not getting an Internet connection?
 You may need to access the modem and do some manual configurations (every device is different, check your manual).
-For modems with built-in router or switch, the best bet is that you need to turn on DHCP and let the device do its own auto assignment.
+For modems with a built-in router or switch, the best bet is that you need to turn on DHCP and let the device do its own auto-assignment.

 TEST YOUR CONNECTION SPEED